 New concept: The new outdoor brewery with a beer garden and concert pavilion will be next to Savoy apartments in Uptown.
-D9 Uptown will also have a 900-square-foot “indoor craft lounge” serving specialty beers, pastries, and tasty coffee through a partnership with Summit Coffee, an award-winning coffee roaster with cafes in Davidson and Asheville.
+D9 Uptown will also have a 900-square-foot “indoor craft lounge” serving specialty beers, pastries, and tasty coffee through a partnership with Javesca Coffee Roasters, which was founded in Charlotte and has a mission of giving back.

 (2) Burial Beer Co. – Plaza Midwood

 Coming soon: Their taproom on 1214-1216 Thomas Ave won’t open until 2022.
 Until then, the brewery is offering weekly release pickups every Wednesday – Friday from 4-8pm and Saturday – Sunday from 1-8pm, according to their website.